 After logging in to Schwab Alliance at https://www.schwab.com, hover over the “Service” tab at the top and then click on “Account Settings” in the menu that comes up.

 On the page that loads, select the account you would like your spouse to see in the blue drop down menu.
 Then, scroll down to the “Roles on this Account” section and click on “Add authorized viewer.”

 You will also be asked to “Enter a secret word you’ll share with the authorized viewer to help us confirm their identity.”
 This is something you will tell them offline and they will be asked to enter when they login before they can see your accounts.

 Then, you can “Select the accounts to be viewable” by checking the boxes next to the ones you want to share.

-If you’d like to see your spouse’s individual account and your spouse does not have a login, then you can hover on the “Service” tab and click on “Forms.”
-In the window that opens, navigate to the “View Only Enrollment” form.
+If you’d like to see your spouse’s individual account and your spouse does not have a Schwab login, you can hover on the “Service” tab and click on “Forms.”
+In the window that opens, navigate to the “View Only Enrollment” form under the “Tax & Legal” heading towards the bottom of the page.
 Print, fill out, and sign the form.
-To return, you can upload the document to Schwab via the message center.
+To return, you can upload the signed document to Schwab via the message center.